Frequently Asked Questions

 These are frequently asked questions for students on probation or suspension.

 A student whose cumulative GPA drops below 2.0 will be placed on Academic Probation.
-While on academic probation the student will be limited to 16 credits per semester and must follow the academic probation requirements of their college.
+While on academic probation the student will be limited to registering for no more than 15 credits per semester (fall or spring) and must follow the academic probation requirements of their college.

 Students whose cumulative GPA falls below 2.0 are placed on academic probation.